Guides

 In the final step, we'll use the combined GraphQL Operation from our NextJS frontend.

 That's it!
-We've successfully combined data from two APIs, fully type-safe.
+We've successfully combined data from two APIs and handled error cases fully type-safe.

 Bonus points: Access the user through the context